Coolbots7/robot_boards/boards/status_light/README.md

 ## Hardware

-The current board prototype uses COST breakout modules of the main components wired together on protoboard.
+The current board prototype uses COTS breakout modules of the main components wired together on protoboard.

 ### Pin Usage